 Note: For these products use small amounts when adjusting the nutrient solution to affect the pH level, as required.
-Apply to soil by mixing product with water.
-Make sure to check the pH of your mixture before adding to the soil.
-For best results, check the pH level daily
+Apply to the soil by mixing the product with water.
+Make sure to check the pH of your mixture before adding it to the soil.
+For best results, check the pH level daily.

 The More You Know the Better You Grow

-If you want to produce a nutrient rich and high yielding crop keeping tabs on the pH of your soil is a must.
-Keeping your soil pH level between 6.0 and 6.5 will ensure that your plants are able to absorb as many soil nutrients as possible and will lead to a very happy crop.
-There are a multitude of soil amendment products you can add to your soil to obtain an optimum pH.
-While this article focused mainly on soil pH, pH is important still if you have decided to go the soil free route and grow hydroponically.
+If you want to produce a nutrient-rich and high-yielding crop keeping tabs on the pH of your soil is a must.
+Keeping your soil pH level between 6.0 and 6.5 will ensure that your plants can absorb as many soil nutrients as possible and will lead to a very happy crop.
+There is a multitude of soil amendment products you can add to your soil to obtain an optimum pH.
+While this article focused mainly on soil pH, pH is important still if you have decided to go the soil-free route and grow hydroponically.
 For more information about pH and hydroponic gardening check out Way to Grow’s blog post, Getting Started with Hydroponics.